MLS unveils schedule for 2021 season | Goal.com

 MLS unveils schedule for 2021 season

-MLS confirmed the details of the league's full 2021 schedule on Wednesday with each of the league's 27 teams set to play 34 games this season.
+MLS confirmed the details of the full 2021 schedule on Wednesday, with each of the league's 27 teams set to play 34 games this season.

 As a result of the coronavirus pandemic, this season's MLS schedule is focused heavily on intra-conference regional play as it runs towards a November finish.